-- The vorticity criterion is defined as $\,\omega = abla imes {f u}$
+- The vorticity criterion is defined as $\,\omega = abla imes {f u}$ y value and y

-- Comparison of Q-criterion (top figure) and vorticity criterion (bottom image). - Notice that both methods show the vortical structures, but the vorticity criterion has the disadvantage of also showing the shear layers near the body and between the vortices. - The vorticity criterion is capable of showing the rotation of the vortices. - In the top figure contours of $\omega_z$ are plot.
-The red vortices are rotating in counter-clockwise sense. - In the bottom figure contours of $\omega_x$ are plot.
+- Comparison of Q-criterion (top figure) and vorticity criterion (bottom image). - Notice that both methods show the vortical structures, but the vorticity criterion has the disadvantage of also showing the shear layers near the body and between the vortices.

+- The vorticity criterion is capable of showing the rotation of the vortices. - In the top figure contours of ω_z are plot.
+The red vortices are rotating in counter-clockwise sense. - In the bottom figure contours of ω_x are plot.
 The red vortices are rotating in clockwise sense.